vuejs/router/docs/guide/advanced/composition-api.md

 }
 ```

-Composition API guards can also be used anywhere, they don't have to be used directly on the route component as in-component guards.
+Composition API guards can also be used in any component rendered by `<router-view>`, they don't have to be used directly on the route component like in-component guards.

 ## `useLink`

 Vue Router exposes the internal behavior of RouterLink as a Composition API function.
-It gives access the same properties as the [`v-slot` API](#TODO):
+It gives access the same properties as the [`v-slot` API](/api/#router-link-s-v-slot):

 ```js
 import { RouterLink, useLink } from 'vue-router'